Imnmania/flutter_methodchannel_example/README.md

 # MethodChannel Example

-In this project we call the Toast method from native android side using MethodChannel
+In this example we call the Toast method from native android side using MethodChannel